 A renewable fuel for use in diesel (compression ignition) engines, biodiesel is derived from oils and fats and can be used with petroleum-based diesel fuel in existing diesel engines with little or no modification.

-This fuel has many important attributes, such as a higher cetane level (refers to better combustion properties) and significant reductions in unburnt hydrocarbons, particulate matter, and carbon monoxide versus conventional diesel.
-With low sulfur and high lubricity even at very low (less than 2 percent) blends, biodiesel also has the highest energy balance of any alternate fuel at 3.5 to 1.
+Biodiesel fuel has many important attributes, such as a higher cetane level (refers to better combustion properties) and significant reductions in unburnt hydrocarbons, particulate matter, and carbon monoxide versus conventional diesel.
+With low sulfur and high lubricity even at very low (less than 2%) blends, biodiesel also has the highest energy balance of any alternate fuel at 3.5 to 1.

 Biodiesel is defined technically as a fuel comprised of mono-alkyl esters of long chain fatty acids derived from vegetable oils or animal fats, designated B-100 and meeting the requirements of a national fuel specification, the American Society for Testing and Materials (ASTM) D6751.